Washington High School (Cedar Rapids, Iowa): Art gallery

 In 2007 Washington High School opened an art gallery to feature the works of famous Washington alumni.
 The gallery includes works by Grant Wood and Marvin Cone, who both graduated in 1910 at the "old Washington" school.
 The gallery's centerpiece is Kanesville, a mural Wood painted in 1927.

+Extracurricular activities

+Athletics

+The Warriors compete in the Mississippi Valley Conference in the following sports: